luontola/pa-mentor/README.md

 ### Server Update (2014-01-26)

+- Improved logic for downloading games from PA Stats, to avoid missing any games

+### Server Update (2014-01-25)

 - Fixed the time of data points to be more accurate
 - If downloading a game's data from PA Stats fails, retry it soon